Amazonian Domain of Argentina

-The Paraná Province inside Argentina occupies Misiones and north-east of Corrientes, extending beyond the boundary lines in the territory of neighboring countries of Paraguay and Brazil.
+The Paraná Province belongs to the Amazonian Domain.
+Inside Argentina occupies Misiones and north-east of Corrientes, extending beyond the boundary lines in the territory of neighboring countries of Paraguay and Brazil.

 Warm and humid, with rainfalls all year round; in some places there are rainfalls of 2000 mm (78.74 inches) per year.
 The average temperature varies between 20º and 21ºC (68º and 69.8º F).